One57: Notable buyers

+Impact

-Critical reception
+Architectural reception

-Many reviewers of One57 initially perceived the design negatively.
+When One57 was finished, it was heavily criticized.
 One57 was named "Worst Building of the Year" in 2014 by Curbed, which said, "Pretty much everyone (or at least most archicritics) agrees that its wavy blue facade is ugly."
-According to New York magazine's architecture critic Justin Davidson, One57 was "so clumsily gaudy that a fellow architect surmised [that de Portzamparc] must be a socialist pranking the plutocrats".
-Davidson continued to regard One57 as "repulsive" in 2021, several years after its completion.
+New York magazine's architecture critic Justin Davidson said that One57 was "so clumsily gaudy that a fellow architect surmised [that de Portzamparc] must be a socialist pranking the plutocrats", and he continued to regard One57 as "repulsive" in 2021.
 Another architecture critic, James Russell, characterized the facade as "endless acres of cheap-looking frameless glass in cartoonish stripes and blotches of silver and pewter".
-Michael Kimmelman, in The New York Times, contrasted One57's "pox of tinted panes" against de Portzamparc's earlier, "jewel-like" LVMH Tower nearby.
-Robbie Whelan said that the design "tries to draw too much attention to itself", even on 57th Street, which had buildings of many architectural styles.
+Michael Kimmelman, in The New York Times, described One57 as having a "pox of tinted panes", while Robbie Whelan said that the design "tries to draw too much attention to itself", even considering 57th Street's architectural diversity.
+Donald Trump, a rival of Barnett's, lambasted the building as one of the ugliest he had seen, while de Portzamparc was embarrassed about his design, refusing to participate in interview requests or press events.
 By contrast, Carter Horsley wrote that the facade was not necessarily "random" but rather "impart an added sense of motion".

-One57 was also criticized for its shape.
+One57 also received commentary on its shape.
 Matthew Shaer wrote that the building resembled a "gleaming, tumescent phallus" that stood out from its surroundings, while the Times' Kimmelman characterized the building's form as "cascade of clunky curves".
 Robin Finn of the Times wrote that the building was "a spike of bluish glass that does not scrape the Midtown sky as much as puncture it".
+Ralph Gardner wrote for The Wall Street Journal that One57's construction had "obliterated" the views of the "claustrophobic thicket of towers in the Carnegie Hall vicinity", including Metropolitan Tower, Carnegie Hall Tower, and CitySpire.

 Of One57's presence in general, Rick Hampson of USA Today wrote: "One57 exemplifies a new type of skyscraper—very tall, improbably slender, ostentatiously opulent—that is reshaping a famous skyline composed mostly of bulky office buildings."
-Ralph Gardner wrote for The Wall Street Journal that the 57th Street facade "shows some potential" and the north facade could help the building blend with the skyline, but the massing "appears an undisguised attempt to maximize air rights and monopolize park views for plutocrats".
+There were also complaints that the building was blocking southward views from Central Park.
+According to Ralph Gardner, the 57th Street facade "show[ed] some potential" and the north facade could help the building blend with the skyline, but the massing "appear[ed] an undisguised attempt to maximize air rights and monopolize park views for plutocrats".